nixops/NoBoundaries/README.md

 9. You can now exit the shell.

-10. Copy the configs/brs-default.properties file over to your burstcoin directory/conf.
+10. Copy the configs/brs-default.properties file over to your burstcoin directory/conf. (modify it if you want, but default is h2)

 Restart the WD Wireless Pro.